 Can you withdraw an offer on a property in Scotland once it’s accepted?

-As in England, the acceptance of an offer is followed by conveyancing.
+As in England, the process of buying and selling property in Scotland sees the acceptance of an offer is followed by conveyancing.
 This is the process of transferring the title of a property from the seller to the purchaser, and involves the solicitor carrying out a number of checks.

 These checks include ensuring that the seller actually owns the property, and that the property deeds are defect-free and don’t contain any unusual conditions that could affect usage of the property.